The Alt-Indie Media and the Cognitive Dissidents of Covid

 Preamble: In opening my Substack ‘shop’, I thought the best way to set out the stall was to address issues of integrity, credibility, professionalism, and risk aversion in the media.
 Perhaps something of a ‘meta’ topic (i.e. media folks talking about other media folks) to get the ball rolling, not that there’s anything wrong with that. —

 I’m not though going to be “talking about” the mainstream (establishment or corporate) media here.
 We’ve all had plenty to say about this craven, venal crowd on these and other points of contention.
 I’m referring here to the alternative-independent media (AIM); what we might call the ‘shadow media’.

 The recent article by NYU Professor Mark Crispin Miller calling various players in that space to task opened up a timely portal for your humble in which to enter the fray.
 The temptation to throw my ‘two bob’s worth’ in on same was difficult to resist; I’ve been keeping the powder dry for too long.
 No doubt I’ll piss a few folks off in the process, but it’s a price I’m prepped to pay.
 In order to keep people on their toes, sometimes it be necessary to step on a few!
-And I’ve no illusions that some will probably say, “WTF is Greg Maybury, and why should I GAF what he has to say about anything?”
+And I’ve no illusions that some will probably say, “WT🤬 is Greg Maybury, and why should I give a toss about what he has to say on anything?”
 Fair enough perhaps!